ableron/ableron-java/README.md

 ### Configuration Options
 * `enabled`: Whether UI composition is enabled.
 Defaults to `true`
 * `requestTimeout`: Timeout for HTTP requests.
 Defaults to `5 seconds`
+* `fallbackResponseCacheTime`: Duration to cache HTTP responses in case neither Cache-Control nor Expire header is present.
+Defaults to `5 minutes`

 ### Include Tag
 * Must be closed, i.e. either `<ableron-include ... />` or `<ableron-include ...></ableron-include>`